 - The State of California has been a partner to the region in mitigating issues beyond the federal purview. - San Diego Regional Water Quality Control Board (San Diego Water Board) US-Mexico Border Water Quality efforts: - Status of SBIWTP Compliance: Since November 2024, USIBWC's SBIWTP has been in compliance with secondary treatment effluent standards.
-However, the San Diego Water Board has stated additional Notice of Violations may be issued to USIBWC if they are unable to attain compliance with the NPDES Permit for alleged violations related to late report submissions, inadequate maintenance, and unauthorized discharges of waste. - Tijuana River Valley Monitoring Program (TRVMP) Work Plan: The TRVMP, which is a requirement of USIBWC's National Pollutant Discharge Elimination System (NPDES) permit, is designed to characterize transboundary flows and their pollutants.
-The San Diego Water Board reviewed the TRVMP Work Plan and deemed it complete.
-USIBWC is scheduled to begin monitoring in April, starting with sediment monitoring.
-USIBWC is required to provide quarterly update reports and will provide information at future San Diego Water Board meetings. - On January 24, 2025, the San Diego Water Board sent a letter the USIBWC regarding the September 23, 2024 through October 29, 2024 Smuggler's Gulch Canyon Collector (Canyon Collector) transboundary flow and spill event and USIBWC's 2022 Settlement Agreement obligations.
-The letter served to highlight certain obligations the San Diego Water Board believes are not being met and identified improvements needed in USIBWC's inspections, reporting efforts, and response plan.
-On February 18, 2025 the San Diego Water Board issued Investigative Order No. R9-2025-0022 to USIBWC.
+However, the San Diego Water Board has stated that additional Notice of Violations may be issued to USIBWC if they are unable to attain compliance with the NPDES Permit for alleged violations related to late report submissions, inadequate maintenance, and unauthorized discharges of waste.
+USIBWC flow gauge data for the Tijuana River is available on the USIBWC Water Data Portal. - Tijuana River Valley Monitoring Program (TRVMP) Work Plan: The TRVMP, which is a requirement of USIBWC's National Pollutant Discharge Elimination System (NPDES) permit, is designed to characterize transboundary flows and their pollutants.
+USIBWC was scheduled to begin monitoring in April.
+USIBWC is required to provide quarterly update reports and will provide information at future San Diego Water Board meetings. - Enforcement: On February 18, 2025, the San Diego Water Board issued Investigative Order No. R9-2025-0022 to USIBWC.
 The Investigative Order requires USIBWC to submit technical information related to discharges of waste from multi-day Spill Events at the Hollister Street Pump Station and at the Goat Canyon and Smuggler's Gulch canyon collectors.
-USIBWC took the Canyon Collector offline due to excessive sediment flows from a construction site immediately upstream at Matadero Canyon in Tijuana, Mexico.
-According to San Diego Water Board staff at the April 9, 2025 Board meeting, the sediment has been removed from the Smugglers Gulch and Goat Canyon collectors and both collectors are in good working order.
-USIBWC is trying to work with Mexico to limit or prevent similar damage to the canyon collectors in the future.
+As of April 9, 2025, the sediment was removed from the Smugglers Gulch and Goat Canyon collectors, and USIBWC is continuing to work with Mexico to try to limit or prevent similar damage to the canyon collectors in the future.